 I recently attended a local marketing conference where leaders from companies both large and small shared success stories around strategies they had implemented in their business.
-While there were several incredible presentations, one that really spoke to me was The Purposeful Brand by Stacy Minero of Twitter, as it can be applied to any business looking to build more meaningful connections with customers and prospects.
+While there were several incredible presentations, one that really spoke to me was by Stacy Minero of Twitter, as it can be applied to any business looking to build more meaningful connections with customers and prospects.
 Consumers want brands that stand for something bigger, far beyond the product or service they offer.
 As Minero said, people don’t buy what you do, they buy why you do it.

 So you might be asking yourself, “is it really necessary for my property management company to have a purpose?”
 Absolutely!
 Every business, whether it’s a grocery store, coffee shop, or even a property management company, can tell a deeper story around why they exist and how they’re dedicated at having a positive impact on the lives they touch.